PenelopeKing/DSC180A-Project1/README.md

 # DSC180A Project 1
-In this project, we aim to introduce the novel transformer-based graph learning model and benchmark its performance against state-of-the-art graph neural networks (GNNs), specifically focusing on the CORA, IMDB-BINARY, ENZYME, and PEPTIDE-FUNC datasets.
+In this project, I aim to introduce the a transformer-based graph learning model and benchmark its performance against state-of-the-art graph neural networks (GNNs), specifically focusing on the CORA, IMDB-BINARY, ENZYME, and PEPTIDE-FUNC datasets.
 We also seek to observe how varying parameters affects performance, such as length, width, depth, datasets, tasks, etc. The models we are benchmarking are the following: GCN, GIN, GAT, and GraphGPS.
 Each have their own unique pros and cons and differing mechanisms.

 ## Retrieving the Data
 Data can be retrieved their through pytorch_geometric data library, or through `etl.load_data_all()`, which will import 4 datasets from the pytorch_geometric data library: CORA, ENZYME, IMDB-BINARY, and PEPTIDE-FUNC.